MayaPosch/Sarge/README.md

 # Sarge #

-Sarge is a simple and powerful command line argument parser, with the C++ version consisting out of just 136 lines of well-commented C++ code, contained in a single class:
+Sarge is a simple and powerful command line argument parser, with the C++ version consisting out of just 143 lines of well-commented C++ code, contained in a single class:

-	github.com/AlDanial/cloc v 1.80  T=0.01 s (220.4 files/s, 25019.2 lines/s)
 	-------------------------------------------------------------------------------
 	Language                     files          blank        comment           code
 	-------------------------------------------------------------------------------
-	C++                              1             37             35            103
+	C++                              1             40             40            108
-	C/C++ Header                     1             12              7             33
+	C/C++ Header                     1             12              7             35
 	-------------------------------------------------------------------------------
-	SUM:                             2             49             42            136
+	SUM:                             2             52             47            143
 	-------------------------------------------------------------------------------